Skip to main content

 Clinical Trial Results

-A total of 2246 people from around the world participated in the PAXLOVID clinical trial.
+A total of 2113 adults from around the world participated in the PAXLOVID clinical trial.

 • Tested positive for COVID-19